Nales54/LycansNewRoles/README.md

 ### Wolf roles
 Necromancer: Once only, during a night, he can resurrect a targeted corpse.
 This player becomes a Wolf who transforms immediately, but he's mute and dies when the night ends.

 Shapeshifter: He can freely choose a player and disguise himself as them.
-He can also do this while transformed to untransform directly into this appearence.
+His human form is changed until the next meeting.

 Deceiver: If he's present, illusions of transformations will be created through the night, confusing the villagers.

-Dreaded: When he transforms, nearby players are slowed and are unable to activate their secondary role power.
-His victims heal him less.

 Tracker: In Wolf form, he's a little slower than other Wolves, but his vision hints him on nearby player proximity: the redder, the closer.